livekit/traefik-readiness-plugin/README.md

 # Traefik Readiness Plugin

 This plugin adds an readiness endpoint that is useful when Traefik is deployed in Kubernetes.
+The plugin:

+- Only returns a 200 OK response after Traefik has finished loading all dynamic configuration.
+- Makes sure container CPU usage is below a conifurable threshold.
+This is useful when Traefik serves long running requests, especially when using autoscaling.

 ## Configuration